 - Add onions and garlic to the same Dutch oven and cook, stirring occasionally, until onions have browned around the edges, about 5 minutes.
 Add tomatillo and cook until browned around the edges, about 4 minutes.
 Add oregano and cumin and cook until fragrant, about 30 seconds.
 Add tomatoes, chipotle, and adobo sauce and stir to combine.
 Remove from heat.

 - Transfer sauce to a blender and puree until smooth.
 Pour sauce back into pan, stir in chicken stock and bay leaf, and bring to a boil over medium heat.
-Nestle chicken thighs in sauce, reduce to a simmer, and cook until chicken is fully cooked and easily shredded.
+Nestle chicken thighs in sauce, reduce to a simmer, and cook until chicken is fully cooked and easily shredded, about 20-30 minutes.
 Transfer chicken to a plate and let sit until cool enough to handle.
 Remove sauce from heat and discard bay leaf.

 - Pull chicken meat into strips.
 Stir chicken into sauce and cook over medium heat until warmed through, about 3 minutes.
 Remove from heat and season with salt to taste.